AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

 An important part of training an LLM to display reasoning behavaiour is distributed training.
 They are called *Large* Language Models for a reason, and are often too large to train on a single GPU.
 If you want to train a larger, more powerful model, then this becomes even more infeasible.
 Instead, we can leverage distributed training, to share the workload across multiple devices and speed up training.
-To enable distributed training in this tutorial, we use accelerate (torch-native DDP).
+AgileRL's LLM algorithms use native ``torch.distributed``: when the script is launched with ``torchrun`` the constructor initialises the process group automatically, so the same code runs on one GPU or many.

 .. code-block:: python